 What is the difference between storage strength and retrieval strength?

 Storage strength measures how deeply a memory is encoded and is relatively permanent once built.
 Retrieval strength measures how easily you can access that memory at a specific moment.
-A student might have high retrieval strength during a lesson but low storage strength, leading to rapid forgetting within days.
+A learner might have high retrieval strength during a lesson but low storage strength, leading to rapid forgetting within days.

 During a lesson, the context and recent teaching make retrieval strength very high, which masks the true level of learning.
-This creates a false impression of mastery for both the teacher and the student.
+This creates a false impression of mastery for both the teacher and the learner.
 If the underlying storage strength is low, the information will quickly become inaccessible once the lesson is over.

 How can teachers increase storage strength in the classroom?

 The most effective way to build storage strength is to let retrieval strength drop before practising the material again.
-Teachers should use spaced retrieval practice, allowing students to partially forget the content before asking them to recall it.
+Teachers should use spaced retrieval practice, allowing learners to partially forget the content before asking them to recall it.
 This cognitive struggle to retrieve the information directly signals the brain to encode it more permanently.

 What does the New Theory of Disuse say about memory?

-The most common error is assuming that a failure to recall information means the student never learned it in the first place.
+The most common error is assuming that a failure to recall information means the learner never learned it in the first place.
 Teachers often waste valuable class time reteaching the topic from scratch.
 In many cases, the storage strength is still high, and a simple five-minute retrieval activity is all that is needed to restore access to the memory.

 How do spacing and interleaving affect retrieval strength?